Roofing Material Calculator – Estimate Bundles of Shingles and Squares

 How to Estimate the Size of a Roof

-If you’re replacing a roof, the first consideration needs to be the roof’s size so you can accurately estimate project materials.
+If you’re replacing a roof, one of the first considerations you make needs to be the roof’s size so you can accurately estimate project materials.

 Find the Area of the Footprint of the Roof